MilkmanAbi/Picomimi/README.md

 ## Why Picomimi Was Made

-Because I’m struggling with even basic Computer Engineering, I have no idea what I’m doing half the time at school.
+Because I'm struggling with even basic Computer Engineering, I have no idea what I'm doing half the time at school.
 I like to code.
 I was given a few RP2040 boards, and I started building things.
 This project grew from that.
 Yep.

 ---